carbon-language/carbon-lang/llvm/docs/Coroutines.rst

   define swiftcc void @async_coroutine(i8* %async.ctxt, i8*, i8*) {
   }

-Values live accross a suspend point need to be stored in the coroutine frame to be available in the continuation function.
+Values live across a suspend point need to be stored in the coroutine frame to be available in the continuation function.
 This frame is stored as a tail to the `async context`.